|Posted on 23 May, 2019 at 0:10|

 Last week, I got stuck in a lift.

 It wasn’t quite as dramatic as it sounds: the outside wall of the lift was glass, overlooking a wide open expanse; the lift never moved so I was just stuck on the ground floor, not between floors; I was only in there for 5 minutes; and the alarm button was extremely loud in a crowded building.
 Also, I don’t have a phobia about lifts.
-(Actress Rebecca Front has written about her lift phobia in a new book, 'Curious: True Stories and Loose Connections' and there is a great interview with her in the Independent.)
+(Actress Rebecca Front has written about her lift phobia in her book, 'Curious: True Stories and Loose Connections'.)

 However, a few years ago, at a time when I was dealing with several stressful situations, I regularly had panic attacks.
 These were usually associated with being in large, crowded, formal spaces such as theatres, cinemas, concert halls, conference rooms, from which I perceived I wouldn’t be able to easily escape.
 Luckily for me, no-one ever knew about these attacks, because I got very good at keeping myself out of situations where they might occur.
 However, trying to deal with this on my own, secretly, over a period of 6 years was going to come to a head at some point and when it did, I went to the Doctor to ask for help.
 He gave me Betablockers (which in the end I never took, but it was nice to know they were in my bag if I needed them), and sent me off for Cognitive Behaviour Therapy.
 (Interestingly, I also started learning tango at the same time and it was fascinating to see the connections between learning a positive mindset and learning the dance, but that is a whole other blog!)